OnniLahti/Hangman/project/README.md

 # Installation

-Download hangman.zip and extract everything to for example desktop <br />
+Download hangman.zip and extract hangman folder to for example desktop <br />
 <br />
 Or <br />
 <br />